{{ summaryHeading }}

 :

-Inside warm room air Outside colder air Heat flow rises with U-value, area, and temperature difference. whole-window rating
+Inside warm room air Outside colder air whole-window rating Heat flow rises with U-value, window area, and temperature difference.
+Better labels compare the same boundary: glass, frame, sash, spacers, and edges.

 How to Use This Tool:

-Group windows with similar size and ratings, then compare the existing and proposed whole-window values on the same unit system.
+Group windows that share a similar size and rating, then compare the current and proposed whole-window values in one unit system.

 2. Select Rating unit.
 Use Metric / SI for W/m2K and metres, or NFRC / IP for Btu/h-ft2-F and feet.
-Unit changes convert the existing dimensions and ratings.
+The calculator converts existing entries when the unit system changes.

-3. Enter Window count and Window size for one repeated unit.
-Use separate runs when a project has very different window sizes or product ratings.
+3. Enter Window count and the Window size for one repeated unit.
+Run separate comparisons for groups with very different dimensions or product ratings.

-4. Enter Current window U-value and Proposed window U-value from whole-window labels, product certificates, or quotes.
+4. Enter the Current window U-value and Proposed window U-value from whole-window labels, certificates, or quotes.

 5. Set Design temperature difference.
-Use indoor minus outdoor for a heating comparison, or the relevant outdoor minus indoor difference for a cooling-side conduction screen.
+For heating, use indoor temperature minus outdoor design temperature.
+For a cooling-side conduction screen, use the relevant outdoor minus indoor difference.

-6. Open Advanced when seasonal load hours, a target U-value, or an installation allowance should be included in the comparison.
+6. Open Advanced if you want to add equivalent seasonal load hours, compare against a target U-value, or apply an installation allowance.

-7. Review Heat Flow Ledger first, then check Retrofit Checks, Heat Flow Profile, and JSON when you need the result details.
+7. Read Heat Flow Ledger first, then use Retrofit Checks, Heat Flow Profile, and JSON when you need checks, chart evidence, or exportable details.

 Interpreting Results:

 Heat Flow Ledger is the main audit table.
-Check Total window area before interpreting savings, because a wrong count or repeated-unit size scales every result.
-Current rating and Proposed rating show U-value and R-value together, while Seasonal conduction estimate uses the entered equivalent hours rather than local weather data.
+Check Total window area first because count and size scale every row.
+Current rating and Proposed rating pair U-value with R-value, Heat-flow change shows the modeled reduction, and Seasonal conduction estimate multiplies the rate by the entered equivalent hours.

-• Retrofit direction should show Lower U-value for a useful conduction-only improvement.
+• Retrofit direction should read Lower U-value for a conduction-only improvement.

 Technical Details: